Peanut Butter Fudge

 "Creamy and smooth peanut butter fudge made with only a few ingredients.
-It’s dangerously good!
+It’s dangerously easy and oh soooo good!
 No candy thermometer, no stove, just a few simple steps to make this decadent fudge."

 Peanut Butter Fudge